Linear model reduction using spectral proper orthogonal decomposition

 For this example, we gather $50,000$ time steps of FOM data spaced $\Delta t = 0.5$ apart from which to calculate SPOD modes and approximate operators.
 Time is nondimensionalized such that it takes one time unit for the lid to cross the cavity.
 In this example, the time step used in the FOM integration was much smaller -- more than an order of magnitude for most times -- due to the stiffness of the system.
-The data was then segmented into $648$ overlapping blocks each $256$ time steps in length, so $N_\omega = 256$, and $T = 128$.
+The data was then segmented into $648$ overlapping blocks, each $256$ time steps in length, so $N_\omega = 256$, and $T = 128$.
 The test data is $128$ trajectories of the system, and error is defined in the same way as before -- as the square norm of the difference of the ROM and FOM solutions averaged over all test trajectories and normalized by the mean square norm of the solution itself.
+Both the ROMs and the FOM use 56 cores on a pair of Intel Xeon 6242R processors.
+The cost of building the $10$-mode ROM, including $168$ seconds to compute the SPOD modes, was $30 \%$ of the cost of generating the FOM data.
+The additional offline time for the POD-Galerkin ROM was trivial in comparison to the cost of running the FOM to generate data from which to obtain the POD modes.
 Finally, we use $p = 50$ for the intermediary basis. \\